 The last point to be briefly assessed concerns diet, especially as seen through the lens of stable isotopes.
-Obviously, this particular lens is distorted by the uneven availability of human remains, but two areas can however be highlighted.
-Firstly, carbon and nitrogen isotope values for coastal Mesolithic individuals from Croatia point to a mixed diet of terrestrial and marine protein (Lightfoot et al. 2011).
+Obviously, this particular lens is distorted by the uneven availability of human remains, but two areas can, however, be highlighted.
+First, carbon and nitrogen isotope values for coastal Mesolithic individuals from Croatia point to a mixed diet of terrestrial and marine protein (Lightfoot et al. 2011).
 This result is confirmed by zooarchaeological assemblages, for instance in Vela Spila, with indication of – possibly seasonal – fishing of chub mackerel in the Early Mesolithic, and a wider range of coastal species in later phases (Rainsford et al. 2014).
-Secondly, both zooarchaeological and stable isotope data for the Danube gorges indicate a high reliance upon fish intake during the entire early Holocene sequence, showing how foraging populations took full advantage of the local ecosystem (Bonsall et al. 2015).
+Second, both zooarchaeological and stable isotope data for the Danube gorges indicate a high reliance upon fish intake during the entire early Holocene sequence, showing how foraging populations took full advantage of the local ecosystem (Bonsall et al. 2015).

 Neolithic farmers and herders